Skip to content Skip to footer navigation

 On the plus side, that shaggy coat means she needs minimal grooming and brushing.
 The downside of that are the little tumbleweeds of dog fur all over our house, bedding and couches as the weather warms up.

-Our current vacuum cleaner doesn't do an amazing job sucking up pet fur, so I'm considering trading up to one of the vacs that scored well for pet hair removal in our tests.
+Our previous vacuum cleaner didn't do an amazing job sucking up pet fur, so we traded up to a Dyson Ball Animal Origin, one of the vacs that scored well for pet hair removal in our latest lab test.

 10. The hard work is worth it

-Nine months into puppy ownership, most of my predictions about time and effort were right.
-Becoming a puppy parent does mean a lot of cleaning, sleep deprivation and money spent on vet bills.
+Three years into dog ownership, most of my predictions about time and effort were right.
+Becoming a puppy parent does mean a lot of cleaning, sleep deprivation, patience and money spent on vet bills.
 But it's also been wonderful.

 While I'll do a few things differently next time if I get another puppy, I'm 100% converted to the joys of dog ownership.